svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 ----
 > **Note!**
 >
-> You can get the same information if you will input the "uml-id" command into the debug console.
+> You can get the same information if you will type the "uml-id" command into the debug console.
 >
 > ![Screenshot of the result of uml-id debug consolce's command execution](./plant_uml_uml_id_help.png)
 ----